Identity Theft: How To Minimize Your Risk

 www.dataxltd.com

-You may also submit a credit dispute directly to AFF by mail if you believe AFF has reported incomplete or inaccurate information.
+You may also submit a credit dispute directly to American First Finance by mail if you believe American First Finance has reported incomplete or inaccurate information.

 In order to best serve you, please include the following in your mailed notice: